 Following this guidance is not compulsory.
 You are free to take other action.
 But if you do follow the guidance you will normally be doing enough to comply with the law.
 ART Members are expected to follow this guidance to get the benefit of ART liability insurance.
 Relevant enforcing authorities will seek to secure compliance with the law and may refer to this guidance as illustrating.

 Code of Practice

 Members shall adhere to the safeguarding policy for the activity applicable to the venue where the event is taking place.

-Members shall provide evidence of DBS, Safeguarding Scotland or equivalent disclosure where necessary.
+Members shall provide evidence of enhanced DBS or equivalent disclosure where necessary.

 Members should complete safeguarding awareness training to the level recommend by the C of E.

-Ringing teachers should avoid one-to-one working with children.
-Make sure there is another adult is present.
+Ringing teachers must avoid one-to-one working with children.
+Make sure there is another adult present.